Tumors of the stomach: Types

 There are two distinct types of tumors: benign and malignant.
-Both types of tumors share a number of general characteristics, the broadest being that they are an abnormal proliferation of cells.
+Both types of tumors share several general characteristics, the broadest being that they are an abnormal proliferation of cells.
 The main difference between the two types is what happens once the tumor has started growing.
-In a benign tumor, the proliferated cells stay in one location where they do not impact or spread to other surrounding tissues.
+In a benign tumor, the proliferated cells stay in one location, where they do not impact or spread to other surrounding tissues.
 Malignant tumors, on the other hand, are capable of spreading throughout the entire body, causing new tumors to appear.
 This process is called metastasis, and is a hallmark of cancerous tumors.

 Typical cell growth

-Generally speaking, all cells grow and divide in order to help the organism grow larger, or to replace dead or damaged cells.
+Generally speaking, all cells grow and divide to help the organism grow larger or to replace dead or damaged cells.
 Depending on the type of cell, they either go through mitosis or meiosis, creating diploid or haploid daughter cells, respectively.
 In cells that complete mitosis, after they divide, they enter a phase called interphase.
 Interphase is the longest part of the cell cycle and is composed of G1, S, and G2 phases.
 During this time, the cell completes a series of growth, DNA replication, and more growth to ensure they are ready to divide again eventually.

-In order to make sure that this cycle runs smoothly, there are a series of checkpoints that the cell reaches to ensure that DNA replication has been completed correctly and that the cell is of correct size.
+To make sure this cycle runs smoothly, there is a series of checkpoints that the cell reaches to ensure that DNA replication has been completed correctly and that the cell is of the correct size.
 These checkpoints include an un-replicated DNA checkpoint, a spindle assembly checkpoint, a chromosome-segregation checkpoint, and various DNA damage checkpoints.
 Table 1 below describes different cell cycle checkpoints and their various purposes.